 #1 Learn How to Be Articulate

 Good articulation and sound reasoning are useful competencies in any professional setting.
-In a good MMI prep course, you will start by learning and developing these strategies for use in your interview.
+In a good prep course for MMI, you will start by learning and developing these strategies for use in your interview.
 Further, different types of MMI questions require different answer structures and approaches.
 Not only will you be able to learn the structure first-hand, but you will also be able to apply what you learn during your mock MMIs, thus solidifying your tactics.
 Learning the strategies theoretically is a good first step, but you must have a chance to actually use the strategies and receive personalized feedback to learn what you are doing well and what aspects of your answers still need work.

 Answer strategies you will learn are applicable outside of MMI interviews, too.
 The question types you prep for are used in most interview formats.
 So, what you learn for a medical school interview, nursing school interview, or interview for another professional program will inevitably be useful for residency interview questions or job interview questions.
 You will also encounter many interviews throughout your professional life that will consist of similar question types.